seanchan123/chatapult/README.md

 # Chatapult: Launch Your Skills With AI Dialogue

 **Chatapult** is a multi-service AI-powered chat platform designed to help users engage in context-enriched conversations on STEM topics.
 It combines user authentication, chat and folder management, and advanced Retrieval-Augmented Generation (RAG) to produce accurate, context-aware responses.
+With the addition of Kong as an API Gateway, service communication is now streamlined and secured.

 ## Overview

 **Chatapult** is built with a modern microservices architecture.
+The project now includes an API Gateway (powered by Kong) to route requests from the frontend to the underlying services.
 The project consists of the following services:

 - **AI Dialogue Service**
   A FastAPI (Python) service that orchestrates the RAG pipeline.
 It embeds user queries, retrieves relevant document chunks from a Qdrant vector database, and assembles an augmented prompt.
 The prompt is then forwarded to the *AI Inference Service* for generating responses.

 - **AI Inference Service**
-  A FastAPI (Python) proxy service that securely forwards prompts from *AI Dialogue Service* to OpenAI’s ChatGPT API via an internal API key.
+  A FastAPI (Python) proxy service that securely forwards prompts from the AI Dialogue Service to OpenAI’s ChatGPT API via an internal API key.
 This service supports both streaming and non-streaming responses.

 - **Auth Service**
   A Node.js (Express) service that manages user registration, login, and JWT-based authentication using MongoDB.